What Is Drilling Machine?- Definition, Parts & Types

 How to Change a Drill Bit?

-Follow these steps to change or insert a drill bit:
+To change or insert a drill bit, follow these steps:

-• Insert the new bit into the chuck as far as it can go.
-Make sure it’s centered and not angled.
+• Insert the New Bit: Slide the new bit into the chuck as far as it will go.
+Check that it’s centered and not angled off to one side.

 How to Use a Drill?